 Possible Gallstone with Biliary Colic (Presumed)

-Your abdominal pain is may be due to spasm of the gallbladder.
+Your belly (abdominal) pain may be due to spasm of the gallbladder.
 This is called gallbladder or biliary colic.
 The gallbladder is a small sac under the liver, which stores and releases bile.
 Bile is a fluid that aids in the digestion of fat.
 Eating fatty food stimulates the gallbladder to contract, and release the bile.
 A gallstone may form in this sac.
 Although most people don't have symptoms, when the stone moves and blocks the passage of bile out of the bladder, it can cause pain and even an infection.

-To be more certain of the diagnosis, you may need to have an ultrasound, CT-scan or other special test.
+To be more certain of the diagnosis, you may need to have an ultrasound, CT scan, or other special test.

-A number of things increase the risk for developing gallstones:
+Many things increase the risk for developing gallstones:

 The most common symptoms are: